Jazzcort/ACOproject/README.md

 - Why is it useful / used in that field area?
 - Make sure to provide sources for your information.

+The ACO algorithm was originally intended for solving NP-hard problems such as TSP.
+Because there are no polynomial-time algorithms found for NP-hard problems, ACO algorithm is often used to generate solutions with high-quallity in reasonable time cost.

+There are more NP-hard problems, where we can apply ACO algorithm to get optimized solutions.
+For example, VRP (Vehicle routing problem), Industrial scheduling, NSP (nurse scheduling problem), Bayesian networks, and DNA sequencing, etc. These problems covered a large range of applications including routing, scheduling, machine learning, and bioinformatics.
+Beside the academic applications, there are also many connercial company utilizing ACO algorithm to solve the real world problems.
+The company AntOptima ([www.antoptima.com](www.antoptima.com)) is one of the best example.
+It developes ACO-based solution methods for their customers to improve the efficiency of productive and logistic processes in their business.

+Citation: Stützle, Thomas, et al. "A concise overview of applications of ant colony optimization."
+Wiley encyclopedia of operations research and management science 2 (2011): 896-911.
 ## Implementation
 - What language did you use?
 - What libraries did you use?